LambdaHack/LambdaHack/README.md

 creation, auto-balancing and persistent content modification based on player behaviour.
 Contributions are welcome.
-Please offer feedback to mikolaj.konarski@funktory.com or, preferably, at any of the public forums.
+Please offer feedback to mikolaj.konarski@funktory.com or, preferably, on any of the public forums.

 Other games known to use the LambdaHack library: